patzaw/BED/README.md

 biological entities of interest.
 Indeed, mapping between gene and protein ID scopes should not be done the same way than between two scopes regarding gene ID.
 Also, converting identifiers from different organisms should be possible using gene orthologs information.
-A ready to use database is provided as a ‘Docker’ image
-<https://hub.docker.com/r/patzaw/bed-ucb-human/>.
-The method has been
-published by Godard and van Eyll (2018)
+The method has been published by Godard and van Eyll (2018)
 <doi:10.12688/f1000research.13925.3>.

 <!----------------------------------------------------------------------------->